-Some business owners praise the ease of accepting funding through Square Capital, so if that’s a priority for you, it’s worth considering Square.
-You can also keep an eye on Clover to see when the company launches Clover Capital and how it’s received.
+Some business owners praise the ease of accepting funding through Square or Clover Capital, so if that’s a priority for you, it’s worth considering these two options.

 Unfortunately, customer service is consistently mentioned as an area for improvement for Square.
 The company doesn’t offer a customer service phone number unless you’re already a customer, and even then you’ll need to obtain a “customer code” through your Square dashboard in order to reach a representative.
 The company also receives lots of negative PR for freezing or closing accounts and then only communicating about the closure through canned emails.

 That said, there’s no guarantee you’ll get great customer service with Clover.
 The reason is that many different processing companies can support Clover, so there isn’t simply one venue for obtaining it.
 When you purchase Square devices and process through Square, it’s always with Square.
 On the other hand, you can purchase Clover devices through many different companies and process through them.
 At that point, your customer service will come from the processing company you choose.
 Some companies have outstanding customer service while others do not.

 Be sure to check not just Clover reviews, but the reviews for the processing company you’ll use with the Clover system.